Anger, Fighting & Aggression

 We generally learn to control our anger as we grow up, but some people find it difficult to keep their anger under control.

-People who get angry get heart attacks, strokes and high cholesterol levels more often than the more relaxed among us.
+People who get angry get headaches, high blood pressure and anxiety more often than the more relaxed among us.

 Many modern day issues can contribute to anger.
 A family breakdown, exam stress or relationship difficulties are all things that can contribute to anger - but there are many more reasons.